PeterHancock/async-iterators-in-js/slides.md

 * Received the yielded promise by calling  `next()` on the iterator
 * Called `next(value)` with the resolved value
-* and repeated
+* Repeat

 ---

-Libraries like [co](https://github.com/tj/co) do this loop for us, and with error handling etc
+Libraries like [co](https://github.com/tj/co) do this looping, and with proper error handling, etc

 ```
 co(function * () {